Uncategorized

 Easy Errors

 Here are some common errors for beginners to avoid.
-Being too fearful or nervous to start.
 Scared of stage or microphone?
 Take a deep breath and realize that taking a voice acting class or auditioning for a play is far from signing up for the marines.
-You are merely exploring a new hobby, like taking… Read More ›
+You are merely exploring a new hobby, like taking a guitar lesson or a class in… Read More ›

 What About Making Creature Vocals?

 Half of my work as a voice actor has me vocalizing something outside my own species.
 I’m occasionally asked about this utterly weird and fun VO niche, so here’s my take on it: “What is creature voice acting?”
-Bringing believable vocal life to animals, monsters and aliens involves everything regular voice acting does, though in… Read More ›
+Bringing believable vocal life to animals, monsters and aliens for movies, TV and games calls for everything… Read More ›

 No Matter What

-Take the step and place your bet.
+Step up and place your bet.
 When you find something you not only want to do but have to do, you will have no choice but to move towards it.
 The pursuit may be work, but it feels easy because it pulls you and you can’t get enough of it.
-With this inner necessity… Read More ›
+With this inner necessity compelling… Read More ›

 The One Question to Ask Yourself